ENCOURAGING AND EQUIPPING THOSE ON LIFE'S SACRED JOURNEY…

 In 2006 he released his first performance novel, Golf’s Sacred Journey: Seven Days at the Links of Utopia that was featured in the USA Today Life Section in the fall of 2009.
 This book was made into a movie, Seven Days in Utopia, summer of 2010 with academy award winners Robert Duvall and Melissa Leo and was released in theaters across the country September of 2011.
 This movie was built around the performance principles he speaks about in his keynotes.
 He served as Executive Producer on this project and President and Chairman of the Board of Utopia Films the Production Company.
-The book sequel, Johnny’s U.S. Open: Golf’s Sacred Journey 2, was released fall of 2013.
-His latest book, The Psychology of Tournament Golf: Playing Your Best When it Means the Most was released Christmas 2014
+The book sequel, Golf’s Sacred Journey, The Sequel, was released in May 2018.
+The Psychology of Tournament Golf: Playing Your Best When it Means the Most was released Christmas 2014.

 Dr. Cook's consulting firm bridges the gap between the sports and business arenas.
 He is the former Director of Applied Sport and Performance Psychology at the University of Kansas (1984 - 1996) where his peers elected him President of the National Sport Psychology Academy in 1992.
 During his twelve-year tenure at K.U. he counseled over 2500 athletes and coaches and directed the graduate program in Applied Sport Psychology.
 He also directed the Mindset Academy at the Westin La Cantera Resort, a nationally recognized mental training academy for aspiring competitive golfers from 2001 - 2006.
 David’s articles have been featured in Golf Magazine, Golf Illustrated, and Golf Tips.
 In 1988 David represented the United States at the International Olympic Academy in Olympia, Greece.